-If an employee becomes sick while on vacation, the employee may claim sick leave if they notify the Employer upon becoming ill and may then take vacation at another time; however, a physician's statement may be required as substantiation.
+If an employee is sick while on vacation, the employee may claim sick leave and take vacation at another time; however, a physician's statement may be required as substantiation.

-Where mutually agreed between the employee and the Employer, the employee may transfer accrued vacation from one year to the next.
-An employee must use no less than one half (1⁄2) of the vacation earned in any given year during that year.
+Where mutually agreed between the employee and the Employer, the employee may transfer vacation from one year to the next.
+However, each employee must take no less than two (2) weeks' vacation in any year.